earaya/voodoo/README.md

 This library bundles up some utility classes and extracts common behaviours from a number of Java applications.
-Chances are it may not be suitable for your applications, but its stuff that we found is often repeated when we use Java to built lightweight services with simple HTTP interfaces.
+This is just stuff that is often repeated when building lightweight services with simple HTTP interfaces.

-Its basically some glue code pulling together some great libraries in very much the same mould as [Dropwizard](https://github.com/codahale/dropwizard).
-These include:
+Jersey-Common is basically some glue code pulling together some great libraries in very much the same mould as [Dropwizard](https://github.com/codahale/dropwizard).
+These libraries include:

-* Jetty for its HTTP server
+* Jetty's HTTP server
-* Jersey JAX-RS implementation
+* Jersey's JAX-RS implementation
-* Jackson for JSON wrangling
+* Jackson's JSON processor
-* Guice dependency injection
+* Google's Guice
-* slf4j logging api
+* slf4j's logging API
-* metrics for, err, metrics
+* Yammer's metrics

 Main Classes/Packages of note
 =============================

-### HttpServer
+### HttpServer and HttpServerConfig

-Encapsulates the configuration and lifecycle of a HTTP server which is initialised with two servlet contexts.
+Encapsulates the configuration and lifecycle of a HTTP server which is initialized with two servlet contexts:

 The metrics context serves MetricsServlet straight from Yammer's excellent metrics-servlet project.
 Should you choose to use the various metrics-XXX libraries to instrument your application any meters, gauges, timers etc that